Attorneys in the United States: Degrees in law

 The degree earned by prospective attorneys in the United States is generally a Juris Doctor (Latin for "Doctor of Jurisprudence"; abbreviated J.D.).

 The highest law degrees obtainable in the United States are Doctor of Juridical Science (Scientiae Juridicae Doctor, abbreviated S.J.D. or J.S.D.).
 The S.J.D. is akin to an academic degree that, like the Ph.D., is research-based and requires a dissertation (an original contribution to the academic study of law).

 The LL.M. is generally earned by completing studies in a particular area of law.
-LL.M. is an abbreviation of the Latin Legum Magister, which means Master of Laws.
-For example, most accredited law schools in the United States require basic coursework in Federal Taxation.
-After earning a J.D., an attorney may seek admission to an LL.M. program in taxation.
-Earning the LL.M. requires completion of coursework in the area of tax law.
+LL.M. is an abbreviation of the Latin, Legum Magister, which means Master of Laws.
+After earning a J.D., an attorney may seek admission to an LL.M. program.
 There is no requirement for attorneys to complete an LL.M. program to practice law in the United States, and relatively few attorneys hold an LL.M.
 In the U.S., for example, some states allow foreign lawyers to seek admission to the bar upon completion of an LL.M., while in other states, a J.D. is required.
-The LL.M. degree is viewed with great skepticism by many U.S. educated lawyers as a relatively easy means for foreign lawyers to gain access to bar admission in certain states without the rigorous training in core subjects taught during the first and second years of U.S. law schools.